 In the old days, a company would bring everyone on a team together in the same place and put them to work.
-They might setup cubicles or have everyone in a big open room together.
+They might set up cubicles or have everyone in a big open room together.
 In today’s world, your team might be located in multiple countries or regions and you’re expected to make it work.

 Technology has made it possible for many people to work remotely and get their work done just as if they were sitting at the office.
 Many businesses are starting to shift to this remote working model as it cuts down on overhead and doesn’t require as much physical space as before.

 As a leader, finding a way to keep your remote teams engaged and interacting with their counterparts can be a challenge.
-Regular meetings and some kind of accountability structure is critical if you’re going to be successful as a leader of a remote team or employees.
+Regular meetings and some kind of accountability structure are critical if you’re going to be successful as a leader of a remote team or employees.